jaxyfury/Ambariops/apps/web/README.md

 The application will be available at `http://localhost:3000`.

-For the complete user experience, including login and signup, you should also run the `home` application on its port (`http://localhost:3001`).
-You can start both applications simultaneously by running `sh run.sh` from the root directory.
+For the complete user experience, including login and signup, you must also run the `home` and `auth` applications.
+You can start all applications and services simultaneously by running `sh run.sh` from the root directory.